robert-crandall/death/README.md

 #### Backups

-These are backed up in multiple locations, for different purposes.
-Listed in order most likely needed for recovery.

 - Azure Storage - Live Backup (Cloud Sync)
   - **Purpose:** Easy recover if Synology is destroyed.
 Files or file versions can be restored via browser.
 Directories can be restored via Storage Explorer.
 This provides backup for `my garage caught fire` scenario.
   - **Schedule:** Nightly